Orochi13479/autonomousGasLeakDetectionRobot/README.md

 - [ros_autonomous_slam](https://github.com/fazildgr8/ros_autonomous_slam)

-To install custom packages written by @Orochi13479 please, Copy catkin_ws Directory on top of your current catkin_ws and replace files if prompted this should place the required files in the correct Directories.
+To install custom packages written by @Orochi13479, Copy catkin_ws Directory on top of your current catkin_ws and replace files if prompted this should place the required files in the correct Directories.
 If this fails maunal drop and place the files into their corresponding directories.

 ```
 catkin_make